 These routines are a general guideline followed by each of our classroom levels.
 The daily routine is always based on the needs of the children and is adjusted accordingly.
 Each classroom has different schedules based on specials and recess times.
+Students aged 4 and under are required to have a rest period.
+Children who do not fall asleep will have a quiet rest time that may involve but is not limited to, looking at books, listening to music, or other such quiet activities.

-6:45 a.m. - 8:00 a.m. is considered our BEFORE SCHOOL PROGRAM.
-Students must be enrolled into this program.
+6:45 a.m. - 8:00 a.m. is considered the BEFORE SCHOOL PROGRAM.
+Students must be enrolled into this program; this is an additional tuition.
 Cold cereal breakfast is provided in this program.

 3:30 p.m. - 5:00 p.m. is considered our AFTER-SCHOOL PROGRAM.
-Students must be enrolled into this program.
+Students must be enrolled into this program; this is an additional tuition.